ddsky/spoonacular-api-clients/javascript/README.md

 //apiKeyScheme.apiKeyPrefix['x-api-key'] = "Token"

 var api = new SpoonacularApi.DefaultApi()
-var analyzeRecipeRequest = new SpoonacularApi.AnalyzeRecipeRequest(); // {AnalyzeRecipeRequest} Example request body. var opts = {
+var analyzeRecipeRequest = {"title":"Spaghetti Carbonara","servings":2,"ingredients":["1 lb spaghetti","3.5 oz pancetta","2 Tbsps olive oil","1  egg","0.5 cup parmesan cheese"],"instructions":"Bring a large pot of water to a boil and season generously with salt.
+Add the pasta to the water once boiling and cook until al dente.
+Reserve 2 cups of cooking water and drain the pasta. "}; // {AnalyzeRecipeRequest} Example request body. var opts = {
   'language': en, // {String} The input language, either \"en\" or \"de\".
   'includeNutrition': false, // {Boolean} Whether nutrition data should be added to correctly parsed ingredients.